-- Design and deliver a series of conversations between Arts Melbourne and local artists and arts organisations about issues, opportunities and challenges in the sector. - Build opportunities for feedback and public discussion into the City's arts programs.

-• Facilitate opportunities for Melbourne artists to network with one another and with visiting artists.
+- Design and deliver a series of conversations between the Arts and Culture Branch and local artists and arts organisations about issues, opportunities and challenges in the sector. - Build opportunities for feedback and public discussion into City of Melbourne arts programs. - Facilitate opportunities for Melbourne artists to network with one another and with visiting artists.